atimpone/aws-foundation-journey/1-dev-environments/3-3-controlling-dev-team-access.md

 ## Sample Implementation

-This section provides an overview of the sample policies implementation and then walks through each set of policies in detail.
+This section provides an overview of the sample policies and then walks through each set of policies in detail.

 ### Overview of the Implementation